 Operation Neptune Spear!

 Obama, though was still skeptical about the whole thing, all of CIA’s evidence was not concrete and mostly circumstantial.
-But then, he did order the Military to start looking at various possible ways to take him down, since he embedded himself deep inside Pakistan and believe it or not, his compound was just 5 miles away from Pakistan Military Academy, similar to India’s IMA or America’s West Point (Personally, I think it’s no coincidence).
+But then, he did order the military to start looking at various possible ways to take him down, since he embedded himself deep inside Pakistan and peculiarly, his compound was just 5 miles away from Pakistan Military Academy, similar to India’s IMA or America’s West Point (personally, I think it’s no coincidence).
 And, Obama was doubtful about Pakistan’s commitment about the whole thing, so he decided to keep everything in the dark for Pakistan, until after the operation.
-Plus majority of Pakistan’s bases were under US monitor, so they could easily respond in case Pakistanis scrambled their American built F-16 fighting falcons.
+Plus majority of Pakistan’s bases were under US monitor, so they could easily respond in case Pakistanis scrambled their American built F-16 Fighting Falcons.
 3 possible operation scenarios were considered: